Sabina Küller

-Anna Sabina Lambertz Küller (born 22 September 1994) is a Swedish ice hockey player and member of the Swedish national ice hockey team, currently playing for AIK Hockey Dam in the Swedish Women's Hockey League (SDHL).
-She has played the entirety of her senior club career with AIK IF and has served as the team's captain since 2016.
+Anna Sabina Lambertz Küller (born 22 September 1994) is a Swedish ice hockey official, retired ice hockey player, and former member of the Swedish national ice hockey team.
+She played the entirety of her senior club career with AIK IF and served as the team's captain from 2016 until her retirement in 2022.

 Playing career

 Küller began playing ice hockey at the age of 3 in Norrtälje, just outside of Stockholm.
 She grew up playing on mixed-gender teams until the age of nine, when an AIK coach scouted her for their girls' team.
 She would make her first Riksserien appearance with AIK in 2009–10 against Leksands IF, scoring her first goal on her first shot.

 She was named AIK captain ahead of the 2016–17 SDHL season.

 She missed seven weeks of the 2018–19 season after suffering a broken arm before the Christmas break.
 She ended up scoring 11 points in 26 games that season, her lowest total in six years as the team finished in 8th in the league for the first team in its history.

 After scoring just one goal in her first 19 games in the 2020–21 SDHL season, she scored a hat-trick against Leksands IF in December 2020.